senecajs/senecajs.org/src/pages/get-started/index.md

 ---
 layout: main.html
 ---
-# Getting Started
+# Getting started
+Welcome to the Seneca _Getting started_ guide!
+This guide assumes you already have [Node.js][] installed.

-Seneca lets you build a [microservice system][] without worrying about how things will fit together in production.
+Seneca lets you build a [microservices system][] without worrying about production.
 You don't need to know where the other services are located, how many of them there are, or what they do.
-Everything external to your business logic, such as databases, caches, or third party integrations can likewise be hidden behind microservices.
+Everything external to your business logic - such as databases, caches, or third party integrations - is likewise hidden behind microservices.

-This decoupling makes your system easy to build and change on a continuous basis.
-It works because Seneca has two core features.
+This decoupling makes your system easy to continuously build and change.
+It works because Seneca has the following two core features:

-**Transport Independence:** </br>
+* **Transport independence**.
 You can send messages between services in many ways, all hidden from your business logic.

-**Pattern Matching:** </br>
+* **Pattern matching**.
 Instead of fragile service discovery, you just let the world know what sort of messages you care about.

-Messages are JSON documents, with any internal structure you like.
+Messages are JSON documents.
+They can have any internal structure you like.
 Messages can be sent via HTTP/S, TCP connections, message queues, publish/subscribe services or any mechanism that moves bits around.
 From your perspective as the writer of a service, you just send messages out into the world.
-You don't want to know which services get them — that creates fragile coupling.
+You don't want to know which services receive them.

 Then there are the messages you'd like to receive.
-You specify the property patterns that you care about, and Seneca (with a little configuration help) makes sure that you get any messages matching those patterns, sent by other services.
-The patterns are very simple, just a list of key-value pairs that the top level properties of the JSON message document must match.
+You specify the property patterns that you care about, and Seneca (with a little configuration help) makes sure that you get any messages sent by other services that match those patterns.
+The patterns are very simple, just a list of key-value pairs that must match the top-level properties of the JSON message document.

-This _Getting Started_ guide will cover Seneca in a broad way, but won't go into too much depth.

-## A Simple Microservice
+## A simple microservice
 Let's start with some code.
 Here's a service that sums two numbers:

 ``` js